esteinig/sccion/README.md

 ### Citations
 ---

+For the core components of `SCCion` please cite: `MASH, SCCmecFinder, Mykrobe, Sketchy, Abricate DBs` and refer to the unpublished programs by URL.
+For specific assembly and typing pipelines, please refer to the tables below.

-You can output all citations in `ris` format by using:
+You can output all citations in `RIS` format by using:

 `sccion cite -o sccion_citations`